Version: Unity 6.0 (6000.0)

 Usage Required components Active Input Handling

-UI Toolkit elements with legacy Input Manager Default event system (No Scene component required) Input Manager (Old)
+UI Toolkit only (no uGUI EventSystem in the scene) Default event system (no scene component required) Input Manager (Old)

 The EventSystem belongs to uGUI.
 It’s responsible for uGUI events, derived from either legacy Input Manager or the Input System package, through an interchangeable Input Module component.